jetify-com/devbox/docs/app/docs/guides/scripts.md

 ## Tips on using Scripts

-1. Since `init_hook` runs everytime you start your shell, you should use primarily use it for setting environment variables and aliases.
+1. Since `init_hook` runs every time you start your shell, you should primarily use it for setting environment variables and aliases.
 For longer running tasks like database setup, you can create and run a Devbox script
 2. You can use Devbox scripts to start and manage long running background processes and daemons.
    1. For example -- If you are working on a LAMP stack project, you can use scripts to start MySQL and Apache in separate shells and monitor their logs.
 Once you are done developing, you can use CTRL-C to exit the processes and shells
 3. If a script feels too long to put it directly in `devbox.json`, you can save it as a shell script in your project, and then invoke it in your `devbox scripts`.